cras-py/coreyrastello/README.md

         - Territory Assignment
         - Build Dashboards to assist with QBRs
         - Churn Analyses
+        - Customer and Prospect Database (CapDB)
+            - This essentially analyzes our existing customers to identify which leads to target
+            - Which customers are most likely to churn?
+            - Where are we sticky?
+            - Where are we most profitiable?
+Highest Win Rates?
+Quickest Sales Cycle?
+                - Segments
+                - Industries
+                - Product Mix
+                - Lead Source
+                - etc...

     - Sales
         - Clean Your Room
             - Stale Pipe